Basic Knot Invariants

 Knot Invariants

-In this module, you'll explore four fundamental knot invariants: the crossing number (minimum crossings in any diagram), tricolorability (a simple but powerful coloring property), unknotting number (minimum crossing changes to unknot), and the signature (an integer derived from the Seifert matrix).
-Together, these invariants give us powerful tools for understanding and classifying knots.
+This module covers four fundamental knot invariants: the crossing number (minimum crossings in any diagram), tricolorability (a simple but powerful coloring property), unknotting number (minimum crossing changes to unknot), and the signature (an integer derived from the Seifert matrix).
+Together, these give us powerful tools for understanding and classifying knots.

 Crossing Number Calculator

 The crossing number is the minimum number of crossings in any diagram of a knot.
-It's a fundamental topological invariant - no matter how you deform the knot, you can't reduce the crossing count below this minimum.
+It is a fundamental topological invariant -- no matter how you deform the knot, you cannot reduce the crossing count below this minimum.

 Crossing Number